cameraui/sdk/go/docs/api/storage.md

 <a name="ButtonColorSuccess"></a>

 	const (
-	    // ButtonColorSuccess — green/positive action.
 	    ButtonColorSuccess ButtonColor = "success"
-	    // ButtonColorInfo — neutral informational action.
 	    ButtonColorInfo    ButtonColor = "info"
-	    // ButtonColorWarn — yellow/cautionary action.
 	    ButtonColorWarn    ButtonColor = "warn"
-	    // ButtonColorDanger — red/destructive action.
 	    ButtonColorDanger  ButtonColor = "danger"
 	)

 <a name="Camera"></a>

 ## type DeviceStorage

 DeviceStorage is the schema\-driven configuration store for a plugin, camera, or sensor.
-Each plugin and each device gets its own scoped instance, keyed by Prefix.

-Define the fields the UI should render via DefineSchemas \(typically once at startup\), then read/write values via GetValue / SetValue.
-Values whose schema has Store=true are persisted to disk; the rest live only in memory for the lifetime of the process.
-Submit\-button schemas drive transactional flows via SubmitValue.
+Define the fields the UI renders via DefineSchemas, then read/write values via GetValue / SetValue.
+Each plugin and camera can have its own storage instance.

-It implements the storage protocol expected by the server via RPC.

 Example: